Experimenting with Casio Portable Analog TVs from eBay

 My next attempt is to search for the service manual of the unit, which may offer some insights.
 I found manuals of other similar models, the TV-770B (for NTSC only), TV-770C/D/G (for PAL B/G/H, PAL I, PAL M respectively).
 The block diagrams of these models are quite similar and I can almost match it to my TV-880D:

-Further studying the part list, I learned that the only major difference between the PAL B/G/H/I/M or NTSC set is the tuner (highlighted in green):
+Further studying the part list, I learned that the only major difference between the PAL B/G/H/I/M or NTSC set is the tuner.
+This is the tuner part number for TV-770B:

 In other words, all that I was hoping to modify, the sound subcarrier frequency and the tuning range (VHF or UHF), is inside that “black box”, the tuner.
 One of the replies to my post on this forum suggests that it may be possible to disassemble the tuner, change the crystal filters used for the audio subcarrier frequency and re-assemble it.
 However, as I found no elegant way to do that without break-opening the tuner metal can, I reassembled the unit unmodified and simply used it with my home circuit transmitting in PAL I.